Recently we’ve talked about how to keep your chickens safe from predators, but sometimes the worst enemies are already living in the coop!

-All three types of mite can make a chicken miserable.
+All three types of mites can make a chicken miserable.

 Northern Fowl Mite

-Make sure you use an approved poultry dust, Sevin 5% or if you prefer a natural solution – wood ash can work very well.
+Make sure you use a natural solution – wood ash can work very well.

 Why not make your chickens a ‘spa’ dust bath?
 This will help to treat your chickens.